gitlabhq/gitlabhq/doc/workflow/award_emoji.md

 ---

 The number of upvotes and downvotes is not summed up.
-That means that an issue with 18 upvotes and 5 downvotes is considered most popular than an issue with 17 upvotes and no downvotes.
+That means that an issue with 18 upvotes and 5 downvotes is considered more popular than an issue with 17 upvotes and no downvotes.

 [2871]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/2781